Arcdeamonofire/Project-1/Planning/USundMVP.md

 Tuesday - 1st half of Milestone 1
 Goals:
+GET PERMISSION FROM KRISTYN TO DO THIS PROJECT
 1. Create Repo & HTML,CSS,JS files
 2. Set up Issues section of Repo with User stories and goals for project
 3. Create game board